MrSpoony/soicode.vim/README.md

 as the previous file without the file ending.

-- You can run one sample from the `.stoml` file with the `:RunOneSample <sample>` command.
+- You can run one sample from the `.stoml` file with the `:SOIRunOneSample <sample>` command.
   The cpp file will be compiled and run with the input from the `<sample>.input` value from the `.stoml` file.

   After that the output of the program will be shown in a new tab.

-- You can run all samples from the `.stoml` file with the `:RunAllSamples` command.
+- You can run all samples from the `.stoml` file with the `SOI:RunAllSamples` command.
   The cpp file will be compiled and run with the input of all the declared samples from the `.stoml` file.

   After that the output of the program for each sample will be shown in a new tab.

-- You can add a template into the current file with the `:InsertSOITemplate` command.
+- You can add a template into the current file with the `:ISOInsertTemplate` command.

 ### Todo